dunnkers/ember-polymer/README.md

 Be cool and use [Polymer](https://www.polymer-project.org/1.0/) and Ember together!
 This addon integrates Polymer with Ember, so you can use the power of custom web components in your ember apps today.

+## Why

+Why use Polymer?
+You might ask.
+By using Polymer you actually choose to embrace the native Web Components specification, not necessarily Polymer itself.
+Polymer is only just a thin layer over the [Custom Elements v1 specification](https://developers.google.com/web/fundamentals/getting-started/primers/customelements), providing some syntactic sugar as well as [compatibility](https://www.polymer-project.org/2.0/docs/browsers).
+Every framework will eventually end up implementing this specification somehow, simply because using native is faster.

+Polymer enables you to use any element on [webcomponents.org](https://www.webcomponents.org), opening up the world to lots of other good quality components besides the ones on emberaddons.com.

 ## Installation

 ```shell